 - Hidden moving wheel accessible under the drip tray | So when you do need to move it, to access the water tank for example, you don’t scratch your worktop or gain a hernia

-This isn’t an exhaustive list, it’s just the the majority of obvious stuff off the top of my head.
-All this, and it’s among the cheapest dual boiler espresso machines on the market!
+This isn’t an exhaustive list, it’s basically the many obvious stuff off the top of my head.
+All this, and it’s one of the cheapest dual boiler espresso machines on the market!

 Check Price - Amazon UK